A Lot or a Little?

 What you will—and won't—find in this book.

 Parents Need to Know

 Parents need to know that deadpan delivery of humorous dialogue underscores the comedy of the situation.
 Witty illustrations are a perfect match for the lively story.

-Children -- badger or human -- can produce endless reasons they simply cannot go to sleep.
-Russell Hoban's knowledgeable take on this eternal bedtime battle explains this story's continuing appeal to kids and their weary parents.
+Russell Hoban's knowledgeable and humorous take on the eternal bedtime battle explains this story's continuing appeal to kids and their weary parents.
 Young children respond to Frances' inventive (yet true-to-life) imaginings with laughter and sympathy.
 Ultimately, Frances is a role model for learning to work out anxieties on one's own.

 The artwork of Garth Williams, who also illustrated Charlotte's Web, adds drama to every page.
 The pictures in this 1995 edition are newly colored in a bright palette of watercolors.
 Each scene is drawn with great detail and humor, whether it's Mother and Father tenderly tucking Frances into bed or Frances' bathrobe-giant lurking on a rocking chair.